etomuc/CPC6128_iRAM-640/README.md

 There is no official support.
 If you have any questions feel free to join the "Technical support - Hardware related" board on the cpcwiki.eu forum.

+### Known issues

+So far no issues have been reported.

+If you experience any faulty or strange behaviour you can check these common culprits:

+- Lack of connection in the CPU socket: Remove the expansion and put it back in.
+Might take 2 or 3 times sometimes and all of a sudden it works.
+Make sure the expansion is put properly into the socket.
+There is a bit of resistance and it really needs to snap in to make proper contact.
+Also check if your CPU socket shows any sign of even minimal corrosion.
+Clean the CPU socket properly in that case (e.g. with a glass fiber pen).
+- Cold solder joints: resolder all solder joints even if all looks good.
+Often a colder solder is unnoticed and any missing signal will cause issues.
+- Malfunctioning ICs: make sure all ICs are properly working.
+If you don't have proper test equipment it's a best practice to build one expansion with sockets for testing the ICs before soldering them into the final PCB.
+Especially if you have chosen cheap sources for your ATF ICs it is a typical issue that they validate in the programmer but then fail in circuit.

 ## Building the expansion

 For a full assembly you need